Connor Wong Player Props: Red Sox vs. Cubs

 Cubs Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Cubs pitching staff ranks 22nd in the league.

-- The Cubs' 4.00 team ERA ranks 11th across all league pitching staffs.
+- The Cubs' 4.05 team ERA ranks 12th among all league pitching staffs.

-- The Cubs surrender the second-fewest home runs in baseball (88 total, one per game).
+- The Cubs surrender the fifth-fewest home runs in baseball (94 total, one per game).

-- Hendricks gets the start for the Cubs, his 10th of the season.
-He is 3-3 with a 3.21 ERA and 32 strikeouts in 53 1/3 innings pitched.
+- The Cubs are sending Stroman (9-6) to the mound for his 20th start of the season as he looks for his 10th win.
+He is 9-6 with a 2.96 ERA and 98 strikeouts in 112 2/3 innings pitched.

-- The righty last appeared on Sunday against the New York Yankees, when he tossed 5 2/3 innings, allowing four earned runs while giving up 10 hits.
+- His last time out was on Thursday, July 6 against the Milwaukee Brewers, when the righty threw five innings, surrendering four earned runs while giving up four hits.

-- In nine games this season, the 33-year-old has amassed a 3.21 ERA and 5.4 strikeouts per nine innings, while allowing a batting average of .228 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.